 Over the last two years, Google has actively weeded out local search results without a definite local presence.
 This means it’s now essential for your local business to be listed in Google Places with a confirmed physical address.

-List your address, your phone number, and your business’s trading name on your website to ensure that Google understand you’re a true local business.
-This stops Google from wrongly flagging you as a black hat SEO manipulating local results..
+List your address, your phone number, and your business’s trading name on your website to ensure that Google understands you’re a truly local business.
+This stops Google from wrongly flagging you as a black hat SEO manipulating local results.